danielkomaz/cloudskillsbootcamp/Week-7-Security-In-Azure-And-AWS/README.md

 17. Open the GitHub repository in browser
 18. Click on `Actions`
 19. Open latest CI run where you can see that the issue has been solved and all checks passed

+## Project 3 - Security Authentication in Code

+For this Project we need to prepare the following Azure infrastructure:

+- VM with Windows Server 2019 Datacenter and public IP
+- Managed Service Identity bound to the VM
+- Azure Key Vault

+The directory `Project-3\Terraform` provides you with a terraform module to povide all these with a single `terraform apply`.